nutta-git/single-amd-gpu-passthrough/README.md

   # Part -9 : Scripts and Startups
   1) Follow the guide: https://gitlab.com/risingprismtv/single-gpu-passthrough/-/wikis/7)-scripts-&-logfiles
-  2) After you have comepleted the instalation of the scripts
+  2) After you have completed the installation
   3) Edit */bin/vfio-startup.sh* to the following:
   ```
   #!/bin/bash